-Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-Referral and prior authorization rules apply, speak with your PCP or contact Member Services for details.
-In-Network: \$40 Copayment per Medicare-Covered Session Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Referral and prior authorization rules apply, speak with your PCP or contact Member Services for details.
-In-Network: \$40 Copayment per Medicare-Covered Therapy Visit Outpatient substance abuse services Medicare-Covered Services for outpatient substance abuse.
-Referral for services required .
-In-Network: \$40 Copayment per Medicare-Covered Session Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-Referral and prior authorization rules apply, speak with your PCP or contact Member Services for details.
-In-Network: \$280 Copayment per Medicare-Covered Visit
+Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy. \$0 copay for outpatient rehabilitation services Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Outpatient substance abuse services Outpatient treatment and counseling for substance abuse. \$0 copay of the cost for Medicare-covered individual or group sessions.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$0 copay for outpatient surgery Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+Prior authorization is required.
+Over-the-counter (OTC) drugs and supplies You may use your OTC Benefits on the Supplemental Benefits Mastercard® Prepaid Card.
+You have \$500 allowance every quarter to spend on plan-approved OTC items, medications, and products.
+There is no coinsurance, copayment, or deductible for OTC drugs and supplies.
+If you do not use all your quarterly OTC Benefit amount during your Benefit period, the remaining balance will not rollover to the next OTC Benefit period.
+The maximum coverage amount is \$500 every quarter.
+Any unused credits will expire at the end of each quarter.
+You can order: Online - visit Sonder.NationsBenefits.com